eduard-terletskiy/learning/README.md

 # Learning

-This repository contains PR with topics on data structures and algorithms.
+This repository contains PR with implementation of data structures and algorithms.